cloverfield-tools/cloverfield/README.md

 In other words, having all the choices made for you is bad. **Having all the meaningless choices made for you is better.**

+The tech selections don't matter **at all** as long as developers love to use our tools.
+In fact, it might turn out that we use yo generators under the hood (if that makes sense) and `cf` *simply selects generators for you that don't suck.*

 ## Didn't the monster in the movie die?

 Think of this like an ice sculpture.
 It will have its season, and then something better will come along.
 That's ok.